c373/dog-api-clone/README.md

 This intuitively makes sense when you consider what happens when you request the total number of facts available, the current algorithm has to randomly generate *all* of the indices from 0 to 434.

 The problem is that there is no guarantee that the random number generator won't output the same number more than once, this is by design.
-What you end up with is a monkey with a typewriter, smashing at the keys randomly, expecting to write out a Shakespearean play.

-So..... for my own amusement, more than anything, I devised a better solution.
+So... for my own amusement, more than anything, I devised a better solution.

 ## Revised algorithm